PeterEriksson/spotify-app-peter/README.md

-# 🎶TrackTrends - See your Spotify stats
+# 🎶 TrackTrends - See your Spotify stats

 TrackTrends is a webapp that gives insight about your Spotify experience: top artists and top songs.